 For more reasons to hone your culinary skills, click our earlier blog post: “Let’s Get Cooking”

 * Source: March 2014 Global Digital Food Trends, Allrecipes.com, Measuring Cup, Meredith Corporation

-Roberta L. Duyff, MS, RDN, CFCS is author of the American Dietetic Association Complete Food and Nutrition Guide, with more on healthy ways to prevent or manage diabetes!
+Roberta L. Duyff, MS, RDN, CFCS is author of the American Dietetic Association Complete Food and Nutrition Guide, with ways to develop your kitchen know-how and cook for health!